lenjoseph/lg_equity_research/README.md

 - Financial Data API: YFinance
 - Economic Data API: Pandas Datareader

+# API Definition

+The API exposes one POST enpoint at `/research-equity` This endpoint requires three params:

+- ticker: The stock ticker being researched.
+It must be a publically traded company to pass validation (e.g. "AAPL")
+- trade_direction: The trade bias ("long" or "short")
+- trade_duration: The intended duration for the trade ("day_trade", "swing_trade", or "position_trade")

 # AI Agent Descriptions

 1. Technical Researcher - Focuses on technical price data over fixed timeframes